Case Name: Monique Aster, PhD

 Background: With funding from an NIH SBIR grant, Monique has been using gene therapy to develop a treatment for a metabolic disease that runs in her family.
 She recently submitted her first Phase II annual report to Dr. Jane Stevens, her project officer at the NIH.

 Jane Stevens <email@example.com>

-I was excited to see the progress you are making in your first-year SBIR Report from your Phase II project!
+I was excited to read about your progress in your first-year report for your Phase II SBIR grant.

 If you haven’t looked into them, you should check out NCAT’s Therapeutics for Rare and Neglected Diseases (TRND) program.
-They support preclinical development of therapeutic candidates for rare or neglected disorders.
-There’s another program, Bridging Interventional Development Gaps that supplies resources and consultation with intramural scientists to promising therapeutic candidates that might help you bridge the gap between SBIR funding and filing with the FDA.
-They might be something you may want to pursue as you develop this treatment.
+They support the preclinical development of therapeutic candidates for rare or neglected disorders.
+Another program, Bridging Interventional Development Gaps, supplies resources and offers consultation with intramural scientists to promising therapeutic candidates that might help you bridge the gap between SBIR funding and filing with the FDA.
+You may want to pursue them as you develop this treatment.

 Let me know if you have any questions as you prepare your proposal.

 Jane Stevens, PhD

 - Education Programs on Commercialization